SensorsINI/nrjavaserial/README.md

 Native code is built using the Makefile found in the root of the repository.
 After the native code is built, the JAR is rebuilt.

-    # Build both the 32- and 64-bit Windows binaries.
+    # Build both the 32- and 64-bit Windows binaries on Windows.
     $ make windows

+You may need to manually create the build folders.
+You need to install both 32-bit and 64/32 bit versions of TDM-GCC for the complete build to work.
+You also need to edit the Makefile located in src/main/c/Makefile at line 57 to "JDKDIR = C:\Program Files\Java\jdk1.8.0_121\include" to correct JDK location.
+You may also need to make a copy of mingw32-make.exe to make.exe in the installation folder C:\TDM-GCC-64\bin, since the makefiles call it by "make".

     # Build the windows binaries on Linux via Wine.
     $ make wine